datachainlab/hyperledger-hip/HIPs/yui.md

 * Shinichi Yamashita, NTT DATA - Shinichi.Yamashita@jp.nttdata.com

 # Abstract
-The Hyperledger YUI is an interoperability project to achieve trustless application-agnostic exchange of information for heterogeneous ledgers both enterprise permissioned and public blockchains.
+The Hyperledger YUI is an interoperability project to achieve trustless application-agnostic exchange of information for heterogeneous blockchains both enterprise permissioned and public blockchains.

 # Context
 *Review of Hyperledger Labs (WIP)*